 The real answer is more complex however.
 Because medications, particularly psychiatric medications such as Ritalin and antidepressants, affect everyone differently, what works for your neighbor may not work for you.
 Often, there is a bit of trial and error in determining what works best for each individual.

 As a result, try not to become impatient or frustrated.
-Work in conjunction with your doctor in order to determine the best, and healthiest, approach to relieve your symptoms.
+Work in conjunction with your doctor in order to determine the best treatment plan.
+Over time, you will discover a nice balance - the healthiest and most effective approach to relieve your ADHD symptoms.

 However, although Ritalin is sometimes used in the treatment of depression, depression may also be a side effect in a small number of people taking Ritalin.
 Keep in mind, however, that such side effects typically occur in only a small percentage of those taking this medication.